digital-botanical-gardens-initiative/dendron-dbgi/vault/biblio.Biblio gestion.md

 # How to use Zotero to create a bibliography on Dendron:

 ## Zotero installation:
-- Zotero 5.0.95.1 or older (Mdnotes for Zotero is actually not working on more recent versions): https://zotero.en.uptodown.com/windows/versions
+Zotero 5.0.95.1 or older (Mdnotes for Zotero is actually not working on more recent versions): https://zotero.en.uptodown.com/windows/versions

 ## Mandatory Zotero add-ons installation:
 - Better BibTex for Zotero: https://retorque.re/zotero-better-bibtex/
 - ZotFile: http://zotfile.com/
 - Mdnotes for Zotero: https://github.com/argenos/zotero-mdnotes

-Click on the link, download the add-on file, open Zotero, go to Tools -> Add-ons -> drag and drop the extension in the Add-ons Manager -> "Install Now"
+Click on the link, download the add-on file, open Zotero, go to Tools -> Add-ons -> drag and drop the extension in the Add-ons Manager -> Install Now

 ## Set the add-ons settings: